What do Companies want from their Corporate Giving?

 Local Impact is a close second in priorities for driving decisions on philanthropy –

 Executives overall say their companies are much likelier to address a broad mix of local issues with their corporate philanthropy programs than to address the social and political issues that they expect will affect shareholder value the most.
 In addition, interviews conducted suggest that companies see addressing local community needs as an indirect way to highlight a company’s good intentions to groups such as board members, shareholders, and regulators.

-Chase Community Giving is an excellent example of a corporate giving program that was developed to have local impact.
+Chase Community Giving is an excellent example of a corporate giving program that was developed to have a local impact.
 And in an interesting twist, Chase has combined their local perspective with crowd-sourcing: allowing the community to choose the charities which Chase will support.
 By having the community vote on their charity of choice.
 Chase is empowering their community to lead their philanthropy.
 What is interesting about this, is that it make a case for and support the concept of, nonprofit accountability.
-If your NPO is not relevant in your community, if your community does not know about, care about or support your work….if you’re not doing good work and reaching meaningful outcomes- then you’re not a contender for Chase philanthropy.
+If your NPO is not relevant in your community, if your community does not know about, care about, or support your work…if you’re not doing good work and reaching meaningful outcomes- then you’re not a contender for Chase philanthropy.
 Their vetting process for impact is knitted into their philanthropy program.

 Employee Base needs is the third critical goal of companies in their philanthropic giving –

 Respondents in McKinsey’s survey most often cite employees as the stakeholder group important to the way companies think about their roles in society and as the group companies most often address with corporate philanthropy programs.